Lou Adler (journalist)

 Louis Charles Adler (April 18, 1929 – December 22, 2017) was an American radio journalist, director of Quinnipiac University's Ed McMahon Mass Communication Center, and also was Quinnipiac's Fred Friendly-endowed Professor of Broadcast Journalism.

+Biography

-Adler was born in Jamestown, New York.
+Adler was born in Jamestown, New York, the son of Sylvan David Adler, a salesman, and Myrtie Marguerite Peterson.
 A longtime morning news anchor on WCBS in New York, Adler was credited with popularizing the "talk news radio" format on WCBS during the late 1960s.
-From 1969 to 1980, Adler also served as WCBS' general manager and/or news director, (sometimes concurrently.)
+From 1969 to 1980, Adler also served as WCBS' general manager and/or news director, but was replaced by Robert Vaughn in 1981.
 After his retirement, he became owner of WKFD, an AM radio station in Wickford, Rhode Island.

+Death

-He died on December 22, 2017, in Meriden, Connecticut at the age of 88 from Alzheimer's disease.
+He died on December 22, 2017 in Meriden, Connecticut at the age of 88 from Alzheimer's disease.